Photos: Top Irish gangsters

 The Irish have a history of rebellion and renegade behavior.
 Here are the ten most famous Irish men --and one woman-- who lived outside the law.

 1. Billy the Kid: (1859– 1881) real name William McCarty has become one of the legendary figures of the Wild West.
 His mother was an Irish immigrant who grew up in Ireland and raised her son in a New York slum before heading out west.

-3.James 'Whitey' Bulger: (1929 ---) currently Number One on the FBI most wanted list.
+3.James 'Whitey' Bulger: (1929 ---) Number One on the FBI's most wanted list for years, he was arrested on June 22, 2011.
 A Boston mafia kingpin who is reputed to have killed or ordered the killings of up to fifty people.

 4. The Pirate Queen: (1530 -1603) Grace O'Malley, famous Irish sea pirate of the 16th century.
 Her fame became so great that Queen Elizabeth 1 summoned her to London in order to meet her.
 The Broadway Show 'The Pirate Queen' was based on her life.

 5. Emmett Dalton: (1871-1937) The Dalton gang were al known as the 'Wild Bunch' one of the most famous train robber families in American history.
 Emmett Dalton was a ringleader and the only survivor of the famous Coffeyville shootout in 1892.

 6. James Freney (1719–1788) was an Irish highwayman.the most famous of that era, His family in Kilkenny had their lands taken from them by the English and Freney took to highway robberies to get revenge.
 Pursued all over Ireland he managed to escape into exile but his body was later brought back to Kilkenny where he is still alive in the folk memory there.